-Three main factors determine the best way to access funds while traveling in Costa Rica.
+The best way to access funds and pay for things while traveling in Costa Rica depends on…

 If you only have exactly enough money to cover your trip, spend this reserve over the last few days.

 Second – leave your money in your checking account at home.
 Withdraw enough dollars or colones (ATM/cash machines dispense both) for a few days using a no fee debit/bank card.

 When using cash, pay for things priced in dollars with dollars (typically more expensive items like hotels, tours, upscale restaurants and overpriced drinks at beachfront bars) and pay for things priced in colones with colones (typically things like hostels, small local restaurants and groceries).

 Third – use no international fee credit cards or virtual equivalents (apple pay etc.) for 1) major purchases, 2) when no cash discount is offered, 3) for rental cars when you want to use the credit card insurance coverage, and 4) for emergencies.

 The government strongly encourages businesses to electronically report all transactions but the cash economy is sometimes used to dodge the the 13% tax on every good or service sold.
 Sometimes there are discounts offered for cash payments.

 See the specific details about credit/bank/debit cards below and watch out for “dynamic currency conversion” and “extortionate exchange rate” scams if the charge appears in any currency except colones.

 Bank or debit cards in an ATM are the recommended way to access your funds while traveling in Costa Rica.
 Except a few remote beach and wilderness areas ATMs are easy to find.

 Check with your bank before you travel to ensure that they charge no fees or at least a reasonable amount and you will find that ATM access to your checking account is faster and cheaper than traveler’s checks ever were, safer than carrying large amounts of cash, and less nerve-wracking than dealing with unpredictable credit card fees.